Expanded COVID-19 Vaccine Eligibility: Welia Health offers vaccines to more people

 2. Check in at the Welia Center

-- On the day of your appointment, arrive and check in at the Welia Center (formerly the Community Wellness Center), located at 200 N 9th St, Mora, no earlier than 15 minutes prior to your appointment.
+- On the day of your appointment, arrive and check-in at the Welia Center (formerly the Community Wellness Center), located at 200 N 9th St, Mora, no earlier than 15 minutes prior to your appointment.
 This will help ensure social distancing.
 Remember, masks are required.

-- Bring a current ID.
+- Bring a current ID as proof of eligibility

 - The vaccine is free for everyone.